ENG498-JCDD/Team1/src/01 Stopped and Searched.md

   },

   y: {
-    label: "Percentage of Stops",
+    label: "Normalized Stops by Raleigh's Racial Composition",
+    // nice control of the domain.
+I added a trick with d3.max
-    domain: [0, 65],
+    domain: [0, yMaxRaleighPop],
     grid: true
   },